Sima de los Huesos hominins: Discovery

-"Miguelón" is one of the best-preserved skulls in the human fossil record.
+Miguelón is one of the best-preserved skulls in the human fossil record.

-Aguirre retired in 1990, and left excavation in the hands of his three team leads: Juan Luis Arsuaga, Eudald Carbonell, and José María Bermúdez de Castro.
-In 1992, a nearly complete skull (nicknamed "Agamemnon") was found; at the time only three other European skulls predating the Late Pleistocene had come close to such a level of preservation (Swanscombe, Petralona, and Steinheim).
-Soon after, another nearly complete skull was discovered, nicknamed "Miguelón" after Spanish cyclist Miguel Indurain.
+Aguirre retired in 1990, and left the excavation to his three team leads: Juan Luis Arsuaga, Eudald Carbonell, and José María Bermúdez de Castro.
+In 1992, a nearly-complete skull (nicknamed "Agamemnon") was found; at the time, only three other European skulls predating the Late Pleistocene had approached such a level of preservation: Swanscombe, Petralona, and Steinheim.
+Soon afterwards, another nearly-complete skull was discovered; it was nicknamed "Miguelón", after Spanish cyclist Miguel Indurain.
 It is one of the best preserved skulls in the human fossil record.
-In 1994, a nearly complete pelvis ("Elvis") was discovered; at this time, the only equivalently preserved hominin pelvis predating the Late Pleistocene was the 3.2 million year old "Lucy".
+In 1994, a nearly-complete pelvis ("Elvis") was discovered; at this time, the only similarly-preserved hominin pelvis predating the Late Pleistocene was the 3.2 million-year-old Lucy.

-Since then, over 7,000 human fossils and fragments have been recovered from the Sima de los Huesos, representing every bone in the skeleton.
-The material was preliminarily thought to represent 32 individuals, but it more likely comprises 29.
-When first published in 1993, it was the most complete sample of the Middle Pleistocene human fossil record from a single site, representing 80% of the Middle Pleistocene human fossil record globally, and 85% of Middle Pleistocene postcranial (body) fossils.
-A similarly rich Middle Pleistocene human fossil assemblage was found in 2013, with the discovery of Homo naledi in South Africa.
-The Sima de los Huesos fossils elucidated the range of anatomical variation that could be present in any given population of Middle Pleistocene Europe — including across sex and age.
-Consequently, it clarified the relationships between Middle Pleistocene European fossils, as well as the evolution of Neanderthals.
-The great archeological significance of the Sima de los Huesos and other sites in the cave complex led to UNESCO declaring the archeological site of Atapuerca a World Heritage Site on 30 November 2000.
-To commemorate its cultural heritage, the city of Burgos about 12 km east opened the Museum of Human Evolution.
+Over 7,000 human fossils and fragments have been recovered from the Sima de los Huesos since then, representing every bone in the skeleton.
+The material was first thought to be from 32 individuals, but it is more likely 29.
+It was the most complete sample of the Middle Pleistocene human fossil record from a single site in 1993, 80 percent of the global Middle Pleistocene human fossil record and 85 percent of Middle Pleistocene postcranial (body) fossils.
+A similarly-rich Middle Pleistocene human fossil collection was found in 2013 with the discovery of Homo naledi in South Africa.
+The Sima de los Huesos fossils illustrated the range of anatomical variation that could be present in a given population of Middle Pleistocene Europe across gender and age lines, clarifying the relationships among Middle Pleistocene European fossils and the evolution of Neanderthals.
+The archeological significance of the Sima de los Huesos and other sites in the cave complex led to the declaration by UNESCO of the archeological site of Atapuerca as a World Heritage Site on 30 November 2000.
+The city of Burgos, about 12 km east, opened the Museum of Human Evolution to commemorate its cultural heritage.